LEv145/Todo-List/README.md

             }
         }
     ```
-- [x] Brainstorm what kind of properties your todo-items are going to have.
-At a minimum they should have a title, description, dueDate and priority.
-You might also want to include notes or even a checklist.
-  - It was made by making the two classes and the object ends as an array of objects with this format to be handled by local storage:
+  - The properties which at minimum had a title, description, due date and priority.
+It was made by making the two classes and the object ends as an array of objects with this format to be handled by local storage:
   ```javascript
     [
         {